Certificate III in Individual Support (Ageing)

 You are eligible for the concession fee if you are eligible for subsidised training, and are listed on an Australian Government Low Income Health Care Card or Pensioner Concession Card, if you are Aboriginal or Torres Strait Islander, you hold a Department of Veterans' Affairs Pensioner Concession Card, or if you have a disability.

 Students will no longer be eligible for a government subsidised training place under the Certificate 3 Guarantee program once they complete the qualification.

-Mater Education offers a payment plan for the Individual Support course fees.
+If you are not eligible for a subsidy Mater Education offers a payment plan for the Individual Support course fees.
 To pay your fees this way you’ll need to make three to five non-refundable payments—the first before the start of the course.
 There are no administration fees or interest charges, and no extra charges for credit card payments.
 Please contact us to find out about our payment plan.